pratyushtewari/firefox-like-chrome/README.md

 # firefox-like-chrome
-This is the userChrome.css that can be used to theme Firfox Quantum 59.0 to look like chrome
+This is the userChrome.css that can be used to theme Firfox Quantum 59.0 or later versions to look like chrome

 <h6 align='center'>Tab Bar</h6>